HrishikeshVish/InfoRetrieval_Assignment/README.md

 ### Problem Statement
 #### Problem:
  a) Build a search engine for Environmental News NLP archieve.
  b) Built a corpus for archieve with atleast 418 documents.

 #### Data:
  a) Use the following link for Environmental News NLP dataset. https://www.kaggle.com/amritvirsinghx/environmental-news-nlp-dataset

 ### Deliverables:
 Your Code should contain functionality to
- -Search for the terms in the query
+ - Search for the terms in the query
- -Create Postings list
+ - Create Postings list
- -Fill the Inverted Index
+ - Fill the Inverted Index
- -Rank the pages
+ - Rank the pages
- -Retrieve the data from the dictionary
+ - Retrieve the data from the dictionary
- -Query response time
+ - Query response time
- -Measure the efficiency using precision,recall,F measure.
+ - Measure the efficiency using precision,recall,F measure.

 ### Demo:
 -Run your code and carryout the search with different queries.